Pale Moon: Technical Details

 Supported processors

-The Pale Moon browser is specifically optimized for relatively-recent processors and uses instructions exclusively available in more modern (or rather: not museum-grade) processors.
+The Pale Moon browser is specifically optimized for relatively-recent processors and uses instructions exclusively available in more modern processors.
 This means it will not run on PCs that are particularly old by today's standards, and is likely to display errors or refuse to start on systems with unsupported or poorly supported CPUs.
 Even if you meet the minimum CPU requirements for the browser, you should not expect wonders from your hardware if it is dated.
 Modern web browsers are very much alike full-fledged 3D games in the resources and processing power/graphics power they require.

 How different is this browser from Mozilla products?

 1. Pale Moon is based on a derivative of the Gecko rendering engine (Goanna) and builds on a hard fork of the Mozilla code (mozilla-central) called UXP, a XUL-focused application platform that provides the underpinnings of several XUL applications including Pale Moon.
-This means that the core rendering functions for Pale Moon may differ from Firefox (and other browsers) and websites may display slightly different in this browser.
+This means that the core rendering functions for Pale Moon differ from Firefox (and other browsers) and websites may display slightly different in this browser.

 Note that "internet speed boosters" and general "tweak guides" written for Firefox can actually harm Pale Moon's speed as the configuration defaults are made with in-depth knowledge of the browser back-end and "a higher number" or "bigger buffer" isn't always better.
 You are strongly advised to always use defaults as supplied in Pale Moon.